developer-zebra/developer-zebra-site/src/ddt/2-0/guide/usage/index.md

 ## Overview
 Diagnostic Tool supports two modes of operation:
-1. **Admin mode -** The administrator can access the app settings and modify test configurations.
+1. **Admin mode -** The administrator can access app settings, modify test configurations and run each individual test.
-2. **User mode -** The user is restricted to only run the tests; there is no access to the app settings nor test configurations.
 This is the default mode.
+2. **User mode -** The user is restricted to only run tests; there is no access to app settings nor test configurations.
+To set user mode, disable <i>admin_mode</i> as referenced in the [Configuration](../configuration#configurationfile) section.

 ## Launch the App
 Run Diagnostic Tool using one of the following methods:
 1. **Manually using the User Interface** - The user launches Diagnostic Tool and runs the tests manually.
 See [User Interface](#userinterface) section below.
-2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Diagnostic Tool in the background and generate a log using intent `android.intent.SES.Runtests`.
-Generate log file `/sdcard/SelfDiagnostics/SelfDiagnosticLogs.ini` using command: <br>`adb shell am broadcast -n "com.symbol.selfdiagnostics/com.symbol.selfdiagnostics.SESReceiver"`
+2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Diagnostic Tool in the background and generate a log using command: <br>`adb shell am broadcast -n "com.symbol.selfdiagnostics/com.symbol.selfdiagnostics.SESReceiver"`
+<br><br>
+Note: Sending the command multiple times continuously may result in unexpected behavior.
+It is best to wait a couple minutes for the command to complete before resending the next command.

 ## User Interface
 When launching the app for the first time, the main screen displays the tests available to run: